 The school's certificated staff members and administrators participate in ongoing professional development to improve its curriculum and delivery of instruction.
-Professional development sessions are held quarterly and as needed throughout the school year and focus on a wide variety of topics aimed at strengthening pedagogy and content knowledge to meet the needs of the school's diverse learners.
+Professional development sessions are held monthly throughout the school year an ongoing cycle of Professional Learning Communites, and focus on a wide variety of topics aimed at strengthening pedagogy and content knowledge to meet the needs of the school's diverse learners.
 Special emphasis is placed on targeting the unique needs of its English language learners, special education students, and trauma-informed practices.

 In addition, school administrators participate in ongoing professional learning with the focus being on effective school leadership practices and instructional leadership.
 The Leadership Team identifies school-wide focuses for its learning centers each year for professional development and take the lead in conducting or organizing large and small group staff development opportunities and ongoing instructional coaching to its teachers aimed at the school needs.
-Topics covered through professional developments are based on the needs of the school, suggestions made by the school staff through department meetings and/or staff surveys, and through the collection and analysis of data indicating school needs and/ or needed changes.
+Topics covered through professional developments are based on the needs of the school, suggestions made by the school staff through department meetings and/or staff surveys, and through the collection and analysis of data indicating school needs and/or needed changes.
+Examples of external professional development include participation in Charter School Development Center's (CSDC) Leadership Bootcamp, The California MTSS Professional Leadership Institute, and Cognitive Coaching.
 Newly hired teachers are partnered with existing teachers for the first year and participate in a required on the job training for the purpose of familiarizing them to the program and mission of the school.